department-of-veterans-affairs/lighthouse-oas-tests/README.md

 ## Running Commands
 Before running any commands locally and after any code changes, the code will need to be built using `npm run build`.
 While developing locally, `$ ./bin/run` is the equivalent of running `$ loast` with the CLI installed.
-- e.g.: `$ ./bin/run positive -a YOUR_API_KEY test/fixtures/facilities_oas.json` will run positive tests against the facilities OAS present in our test fixtures.
+- e.g.: `$ ./bin/run positive -a YOUR_API_KEY -s https://sandbox-api.va.gov/services/va_facilities/{version} test/fixtures/facilities_oas.json` will run positive tests against the facilities OAS present in our test fixtures.

 ## Testing
 Tests are setup with [Jest](https://jestjs.io/).
 Run tests using the `npm run test` command.